 How to Make Summer Herb Sauce

-If you’ve never made a homemade herb sauce, I have good news — it’s incredibly easy to make.
-As long as you can work a food processor, you can make this herb sauce.
-Let’s start by tossing in some fresh garlic and lemon juice into our food processor to make finely chop the garlic.
+If you've never made a homemade herb sauce, I have good news -- it's incredibly easy to make.
+As long as you can work with a food processor, you can make this herb sauce.
+Let's start by tossing in some fresh garlic and lemon juice into our food processor to make finely chop the garlic.

 Now we add our herb medley, freshly grated Parmesan, crushed red pepper and Greek yogurt.
 Once it all comes together, we slowly stream in some olive oil while the food processor runs.
 Give the sauce a taste and add salt to your liking.